origamiman72/reddit-place-script-2022/README.md

 ENV_UNVERIFIED_PLACE_FREQUENCY='True'
 ```

 - ENV_THREAD_DELAY Adds a delay between starting a new thread.
-Can be used to avoid ratelimiting
+Can be used to spread out places over the 5-minute rate limit.
 - ENV_UNVERIFIED_PLACE_FREQUENCY is for setting the pixel place frequency to the unverified account frequency (20 minutes)

 - Transparency can be achieved by using the RGB value (69, 42, 0) in any part of your image
 - If you'd like, you can enable Verbose Mode by adding --verbose to "python main.py".
 This will output a lot more information, and not neccessarily in the right order, but it is useful for development and debugging.
-## Developing
-The nox CI job will run flake8 on the code.
-You can also do this locally by pip installing nox on your system and running
-`nox` in the repository directory.